peterzieba/5Vpld/atmel-fitters/README.md

 # Overview
 Fitting, perhaps more commonly known as "place and route" is the stage that translates the logic into the physical hardware available on a given device.

-Most simpler devices in WinCUPL do not use an external fitter executable and so WinCUPL can directly produce a .JED file for them.
+Most simpler devices in WinCUPL do not use an external fitter executable -- WinCUPL directly produces a .JED file for these.

-The following CPLD devices are unique in that they have fitters that are provided by Atmel and bundled with Atmel WinCUPL:
+The following CPLD devices are unique in that they require fitters that are provided by Atmel and bundled with Atmel WinCUPL in order to ultimately produce a .JED file:
 * ATF1500
 * ATF1502
 * ATF1504